PSilver22/game-of-life/README.md

 - Click on a cell to toggle it's state
 - Press 1 to start the simulation
 - Press 2 to pause the simulation
+- Press 3 to update the simulation a single frame